Saviz-Mohammadi/CMake_Core/README.md

 <br>

 You are now prepared to configure and build your project using CMake.
 Please make sure to open the terminal and navigate to the folder path of "CMake_Core/build".
 You can now copy the appropriate commands in the "Instructions.txt" file and execute them to start generating and working on your project.
+Something changed.